18F/unit-testing-node/_pages/components/slack-client.md

 ## <a name="to-isolate-or-not"></a>To isolate or not to isolate?

-We could test `SlackClient.getChannelName()` in isolation, using the `SlackClientImplStub`, then create a stub for our new `SlackClient` class to use in our `Rule` test.
-However, since `SlackClient` is so small and straightforward, testing its behavior via the `Rule` tests proves highly convenient.
-We gain that one extra bit of confidence that we will catch incompatible `Channel` interface changes, without having to add a new test.
+You could test `SlackClient.getChannelName()` in isolation, using the `SlackClientImplStub`, then create a stub for our new `SlackClient` class to use in our `Rule` test.
+However, since `SlackClient` is so small and straightforward, testing its behavior via the `Rule` tests is convenient.
+This can give you that one extra bit of confidence that you will catch incompatible `Channel` interface changes without having to add a new test.

 This does increase the amount of internal code exercised by the test, when we usually want to decrease it at the unit level.
-We've also added a _real_ dependency on the `Channel` class from the `slack-client` package.
+You also have a _real_ dependency on the `Channel` class from the `slack-client` package.
 Still, given how thin the facade is, exercising this code in the `Rule` test introduces minimal extra dependencies that cost very little.
-It also expands the scope of the test only very, very slightly.
+It also expands the scope of the test only slightly.

 Consequently, adding an extra test and test double when the existing `SlackClientImplStub` and `Rule` tests suffice seems of dubious benefit.
 Test